davidyell/CakePHP-NiceAdminBakeScripts/README.md

 * Removed the actions sidebar from all templates
 * Formatted tables with Bootstrap
 * Added a 'New' button to the top of tables
+* Add basic filter form to index templates
 * Tidied up the pagination
 * Made the Actions column links into buttons
 * Added handling for date, datetime and time using the Time helper
 * Added handling for boolean data using Bootstrap icons
 * Updated the View template to use Bootstrap panels
 * Spaced out the Table definition functions
+* Added classes to the columns in index templates

 # License
 A custom cakephp/bake theme for generating customised cakephp code and templates.